In memory of:

 Outside of Mandela Partners, they are the Multidimensional Design Director for Soulstice Bay Area, a grassroots collective focused on creating accessible spaces and affordable creative expression for Queer Black, Brown, Indigenous, and Asian Bay Area artists.
 She hopes to be a leader in her community who curates accessible spaces for healing and liberation through art.
 Mariah also really enjoys anime, manga, gaming, and her cat, Tito.

 Workforce Development Associate

 Natasha has spent the past five years splitting her time between managing New Space Studio, the disabled arts program she co-founded, and helping to launch and manage independent Oakland restaurants.
 Her distinct experiences have cultivated a passion for creating effective and impactful systems for a more equitable world.
 Originally from Los Angeles, the Bay Area is her home and she has been here for over a decade.

 She grew up cooking and connecting to her multi-cultural background through food, which evolved over time into an appreciation for our food systems and their pervasive inequity.
 Natasha has seen firsthand the effect nourishment has on wellbeing and the capacity for personal development.
 As a Workforce Development Associate for the Re-Generate Opportunity Program at Mandela Partners, Natasha integrates the skills she acquired in restaurant management with her dedication to social justice work.

-Natasha received a BA in Psychology from UC Davis and lives in East Oakland with her dog, her cat and her partner.
-In her spare time she loves to cook, surf and appreciates all the natural beauty the Bay Area has to offer.
+Natasha received a BA in Psychology from UC Davis and lives in East Oakland with her dog, her cat, and her partner.
+In her spare time, she loves to cook, surf, and appreciate all the natural beauty the Bay Area has to offer.